Madhav Bhandari is the Head of Growth at Hubstaff, a provider of staff-monitoring software.

 - New support hires reduced the load on support – Our new support team members reduced the overall load on the support team (consisting of many developers), and they were efficient.
 It took about a month, but everything is running smoothly now and our developers have more time to work on development.

-- Development team’s priorities were set in the right direction – Thanks to our sprints process, our developers are now spending the majority of their time to complete their development sprints on time.
-This helped setting everyone’s priorities in the right direction, which helped move the business forward faster than ever before.
+- Development team’s priorities were back on track – Thanks to our sprints process, our developers are now spending the majority of their time to complete their development sprints on time.
+This helped realign everyone’s priorities, which helped move the business forward faster than ever before.

 - Our developers were happier because they could now spend most of their time on development projects, which is what they enjoy more.